1. Home

 The log cabin became a commonplace symbol of Harrison's candidacy.
 In its collection of materials related to the 1840 Harrison campaign, the Smithsonian Institution has a wooden model of a log cabin that was carried in torchlight parades.

-Campaign Songs Enter American Politics
+Campaign Songs Entered American Politics in 1840

 Harrison’s campaign in 1840 was noteworthy not just for slogans, but for songs.
 A number of campaign ditties were quickly composed and sold by sheet music publishers.
 Some examples can be viewed at the Library of Congress (on these pages, click the "view this item" link):

-Alcohol Fuels the 1840 Presidential Campaign
+Alcohol Fueled the 1840 Presidential Campaign

-The Democrats supporting Martin Van Buren scoffed at the image created of William Henry Harrison, and derided him by saying Harrison was an old man who would be content to sit in his log cabin and drink hard cider.
+The Democrats supporting Martin Van Buren scoffed at the image created of William Henry Harrison and derided him by saying Harrison was an old man who would be content to sit in his log cabin and drink hard cider.
 The Whigs neutralized that attack by embracing it, and took to saying that Harrison was the "hard cider candidate."

 A popular legend is that a Philadelphia distiller named E.C.
 Booz provided hard cider to distribute at rallies of Harrison supporters.
 That may be true, but a story that Booz's name gave the English language the word "booze" is a tall tale.
 The word actually existed for centuries before Harrison and his hard cider campaign.

 Harrison avoided discussion of the issues, and let his campaign based on hard cider and log cabins proceed.
-And it worked, as Harrison won an electoral landslide.
+And it worked, as Harrison won in an electoral landslide.

 The 1840 campaign was notable for being the first campaign with slogans and songs, but the victor holds another distinction: the shortest term in office of any American president.